-Winter storms are on their way, so it is best to get prepared now.
-Although the snow may create a fairytale landscape, high winds and dropping temps can prove to be a nightmare to your elevator equipment.
-Not to worry – we’ve compiled some helpful tips to keep your elevator running smoothly throughout the winter season.
+Winter storms are surely on their way, so it is best to get prepared now.
+Although the snow may create a fairytale landscape, high winds and dropping temps can prove to be a nightmare to your property & your elevator equipment.
+Not to worry – we’ve compiled some helpful tips to keep your elevator running smoothly throughout the chill of winter.

-- “Run” Hydraulic Elevators before the Rush - If you have a busy morning traffic pattern, it’s recommended to run the elevators to the middle floors and back a few times in the morning to circulate the oil.
+- Hydraulic Warm-Up - If you have a busy morning traffic pattern, it’s recommended to run the elevators to the middle floors and back a few times in the morning to circulate the oil.
 Warm oil will pass more smoothly through the piston & valves, reducing wear and improve piston performance.

-- Prepare for High Water - Park all elevators near the center of the hoist way to prevent potential water damage from accumulation in the pit during rains & winter thaw.
+- High Water Defense - Park all elevators near the center of the hoist way to prevent potential water damage from accumulation in the pit during rains & winter thaw.
 If the cab or travel cables become damp or submerged in water, they will require extensive & costly repairs.

 - Select Good Entrance Mats – Preventing rock salt & sidewalk deicers from being tracked into your building will help prevent slip hazards & may also reduce premature wear of your elevator’s door sills and equipment.
 "An ounce of prevention is worth a pound of cure."

 There is still time to get your elevator equipment upgraded before the seasonal chill causes havoc around your building.
 These three options can make a huge impact on your guests' seamless vertical transportation at your property this winter.

-- Tank Heater – For hydraulic elevators, help maintain the oil temperature in the reservoir with a tank heater, ensuring smooth operation even in the coldest weather.
+- Tank Heater – Maintain optimal hydraulic oil temperature in your equipment with a tank heater, ensuring smooth operation even in the coldest weather.

-- Electronic Control Valves – Provide maximum ride quality and comfort, regardless of load or temperature.
+- Electronic Control Valves – Enjoy consistent ride quality and comfort regardless of load or temperature with these advanced valves.

 Don't wait until the first snowflake falls!
 Following these safety tips will help keep your building, employees and elevators safe from winter’s bite.
-To inquire about upgrades, schedule an inspection or request additional maintenance before winter sets in, please contact Liberty Elevator today.
+Contact Liberty Elevator today for: